 Additionally, how might you contribute to the Dual Degree community and its commitment to interdisciplinary work?
 (650 word limit)

 Request recommendations.
 Within the Common Application, you will be presented with either online or paper methods of inviting appropriate school officials and teachers to supply records and recommendations.
 We suggest that you begin the process early to give them plenty of time to respond before the deadline.

 We recommend sending all official test scores, transcripts and recommendations through the Common Application.
-If this is not an option, arrange to have your materials sent directly to the following address, or fax to 401-863-9300 or by mail to the following address:
+If this is not an option, arrange to have your materials sent directly by fax to 401-863-9300 or by mail to the following address: